cedis81/jaredlive/README.md

 ![Jared tweets link](twitter.png)

-The below is the original documentation created at Center Centre - UIE
+The below is the original documentation I created at Center Centre - UIE
 ***
 # Jared Video Pages
 Jared gives talks at many conferences and meet-ups.
 These video pages serve as a resource that helps people at the talks understand how to connect with us.